arpitjain799/alacorder/README.md

   --help     Show this message and exit.

 Commands:
-  archive  Create full text archive from case PDFs fetch    Fetch cases from Alacourt.com with input query spreadsheet... mark     Mark query template sheet with cases found in archive or PDF...
+  append   Append one case text archive to another archive  Create full text archive from case PDFs fetch    Fetch cases from Alacourt.com with input query spreadsheet... mark     Mark query template sheet with cases found in archive or PDF...